mcdemarco/the-new-kitchen-cookbook/pie/roughPuff.md

 Some recipes, such as [Bon Appetit's](https://www.bonappetit.com/recipe/rough-puff-pastry), include milk or sugar.

-Blitz puff recipes, such as the King Arthur one I used for my [Blueberry Turnovers](../pie/blueberryTurnovers.md) recipe, use sour cream and baking powder.
+Cheating on rough puff pastry, such as I did with my [Blueberry Turnovers](../pie/blueberryTurnovers.md) and [blitz puff](../pie/blitzPuff.md) recipes, involves using sour cream and baking powder.

-I wrote down the recipe in order to fill it with [feta](../pie/fetaPuffs.md).
+I wrote down this recipe in order to fill it with [feta](../pie/fetaPuffs.md).